StefanoBuccelli/burst_detection/README.md

 Burst detection:

 * Check this: https://github.com/Leo-GG/NeuroFun based on:
   * Cotterill, Ellese, et al. "A comparison of computational methods for detecting bursts in neuronal spike trains and their application to human stem cell-derived neuronal networks."
 Journal of neurophysiology 116.2 (2016): 306-321.
+Link: https://www.physiology.org/doi/full/10.1152/jn.00093.2016
 * And this: https://github.com/Timothysit/mecp2